centrifugal/centrifugo/docs/content/server/protocol.md

 Errors during `connect` must result in full client reconnect.

 Errors during `subscribe` must result in full client reconnect if error is temporary.
-And be sent to error event handler of subscription if persistent.
-Persistent errors are errors like `permission denied`, `bad request`, `namespace not found` etc. Persistent errors in most situation mean an error from developers side.
+And be sent to subscribe error event handler of subscription if received error is persistent.
+Persistent errors are errors like `permission denied`, `bad request`, `namespace not found` etc. Persistent errors in most situation mean a mistake from developers side.

+The special corner case is client-side timeout during `subscribe` operation.
+As protocol is asynchronous it's possible in this case that server will eventually subscribe client on channel but client will think that it's not subscribed.
+It's possible to retry subscription request and tolerate `already subscribed` error as expected.
+But the simplest solution is to reconnect entirely as this is simpler and gives client a chance to connect to working server instance.

 Errors during rpc-like operations can be just returned to caller - i.e. user javascript code.
 Calls like `history` and `presence` are idempotent.
 You should be accurate with unidempotent operations like `publish` - in case of client timeout it's possible to send the same message into channel twice if retry publish after timeout - so if you care about this case make sure you have some protection from displaying message twice on client side (maybe some sort of unique key in payload).